keanureano/scrum-fullstack/README.md

 # Scrum Tracker Fullstack Project
 ## Introduction

-The Scrum Tracker Fullstack Project combines the power of the Scrum Tracker Backend API and the Scrum Tracker Frontend to offer a complete Scrum management solution.
-The backend provides essential functionality for user registration, authentication, data storage, and retrieval.
-Meanwhile, the frontend offers an intuitive and visually appealing interface for managing teams, users, tasks, and issues, in a Scrum environment.
+The Scrum Tracker Fullstack Project employs Spring Boot for authentication and authorization within its backend.
+It utilizes JSON Web Tokens (JWT) to securely generate and transfer authentication tokens to the Next.js frontend, enabling user access to system functionalities.
+This application serves as a scrum tracking tool, capturing scrum data and persisting it in a PostgreSQL database for efficient management and retrieval.

 ## Features